-- (1) emergency equipment and procedures; - (2) operational procedures associated with the specialised task before each flight or series of flights. - (b) The briefing referred to in (a)(2) may not be required if task specialists have been instructed on the operational procedures before the start of the operating season in that calendar year.
+- (a) Before take-off, the pilot-in-command shall brief task specialists on: - (1) emergency equipment and procedures; - (2) operational procedures associated with the specialised task before each flight or series of flights. - (b) The briefing referred to in (a)(2) may not be required if task specialists have been instructed on the operational procedures before the start of the operating season in that calendar year.